-Certain vessels of PNX-Chelsea with net carrying amounts of P562.1 million of March 31, 2018 were used as collateral to secure the payment of these loans (see Note 9).
+Certain trade receivables amounting to P51.4 million as of June 30, 2018 were assigned to secure payment of this interest-bearing loan (see Note 5).
+Moreover, certain vessels of PNX-Chelsea with net carrying amounts of P557.3 million of June 30, 2018 were used as collateral to secure the payment of these loans (see Note 9).